rloutlaw/JavaSDKDocs/outlawSDKDocs/configure-webapp-sources.md

                     .create();
 ```

 The `username` and `reponame` values are the ones used in GitHub.
-You'll need to [create a GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with read permissions and pass it to `withGitHubAccessToken`.
+[Create a GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with repo read permissions and pass it to `withGitHubAccessToken`.

 ## Sample explanation